bridgecrew-perf6/arm-template-functions-deployment/documentation/best-practices.md

 Conditional resources are automatically removed from the dependency graph when not deployed.
 Authoring these dependencies can be done as if the resource will always be deployed.

-The following example shows declartion of dependsOn element, and for the full deployment template, see <a href="https://github.com/patelchandni/arm-template-functions-deployment/blob/master/function-app-basic-resources/azuredeploy.json">Zip Deploy with Run From Package template</a>:
+The following example shows declartion of dependsOn element, and for the full deployment template, see <a href="https://github.com/patelchandni/arm-template-functions-deployment/blob/master/function-app-basic-resources/azuredeploy.json">Function App with Basic Resources</a>:

 ```json
 "dependsOn": [